Supreme Court leans against allowing internet sales tax

 "Do you have any doubt that other states facing insolvency will want to grab everything they can?" asked Justice Samuel Alito.

-South Dakota concluded in 2016 that the explosion in online sales changed the market dramatically.
-So it passed a law requiring all but the smallest retailers, including Internet companies, to collect taxes on the sales they make in the state, even if they had no physical presence there.
+South Dakota concluded in 2016 that the explosion in online sales changed the market drastically.
+So it passed a law requiring all but the smallest retailers, including internet companies, to collect taxes on the sales they make in the state, even if they had no physical presence there.

-Some of the court's conservatives said overturning the earlier rulings wasn't necessary, with the Internet's largest retailers are already collecting sales taxes because they have a physical presence in many states.
+Some of the court's conservatives said overturning the earlier rulings wasn't necessary, with the internet's largest retailers already collecting sales taxes because they have a physical presence in many states.

 "Some say the problem has peaked, with the bigger companies already paying the taxes.
 The problem is diminishing," said Chief Justice John Roberts.